← Blog

 Here’s what frustrates me: Quillium’s actual innovation—non-linear editing, branching, keeping every draft alive—is genuinely new.
 No other writing app does this, not Scrivener, not Ulysses, not Notion, not Google Docs.
 The concept of treating revision as exploration rather than destruction is something writers have needed for a long time.

 But that message can’t land if people never get past “oh, another AI writing thing.”
-The real feature gets buried under an assumption about a feature that barely even exists (or rather, exists only as a deeply optional add-on).
+The real feature gets buried under an assumption about a feature that barely even exists.
 This is what happens when a hype cycle swallows a category.
 Anything adjacent gets misread, and the interesting work gets lost in the noise.

 What I’m doing about it